munificent/craftinginterpreters/book/global-variables.md

 ^code call-synchronize (1 before, 1 after)

-If we hit a compile error while parsing the previous declaration, we will enter panic mode.
-In that case, after the declaration, we starting synchronizing:
+If we hit a compile error while parsing the previous statement, we will enter panic mode.
+In that case, after the statement, we start synchronizing:

 ^code synchronize